-Additionally, the bill stipulates that a public hearing must be scheduled within 60 to 90 days of receiving an application, and the commission must issue a decision within 180 days.
-The purchase price or fair market value of the acquired property will be included in the public utility's rate base in its next general rate case, contingent upon a finding that the acquisition is in the public interest.
-The bill also clarifies that both the public utility and the local government entities retain the option to decline the acquisition.
+Furthermore, the bill stipulates that a public hearing must be scheduled within 60 to 90 days of receiving an application, and the commission is required to issue a decision within 180 days.
+If a public utility successfully acquires the property, the purchase price or fair market value will be included in the utility's rate base for its next general rate case, contingent upon a finding that the acquisition is in the public interest.
+The bill also allows for the possibility that either party may choose not to proceed with the acquisition.

 Latest Version: 58-5-70